libxml-raku/LibXML-raku/doc/Parser.md

     /parser, html, reader/ (Introduced with the Perl 6 port)

     This enables dtd loading and validation, as well as entity expansion.
-It should only be used a secure enviroment that has trusted inputs.
+It should only be set in a secure enviroment that has trusted inputs.

     This is a bundled option.
 Setting `$parser.dtd = True` is equivalent to setting: `$parser.load-ext-dtd = True; $parser.validation = True; $parser.network = True; $parser.expand-entities = True`.